 Perhaps it is the models themselves rather than the fashion brands that deserve recognition for driving the success of plus-size.
 Recently, the world has seen a surge in plus-size influencers and models which may have been a greater assistance to the growth of the sector.
 For example, on Instagram, US plus-size models Ashley Graham and Tess Holliday have 7.2 million and 1.6 million followers respectively, while Brits, Callie Thorpe and Felicity Hayward, have 196,000 and 192,000.

 The driving force behind the growing popularity of the market could very well be down to plus-size influencers and models.
-With their photos regularly receiving thousands of likes and their willingness to speak out against ‘body-shamers’ — most recently by Felicity Hayward and as part of a protest at London Fashion Week — the campaigning and activity of plus-size models for greater acceptance and awareness is gaining traction.
+With their photos regularly receiving thousands of likes and their willingness to speak out against ‘body-shamers’ — most recently by Felicity Hayward and as part of a protest at London Fashion Week — the campaigning and activity of plus-size models for greater acceptance and awareness are gaining traction.

 Let’s take a look at some of the popular social media mentions surrounding plus-size: